THERAAB/nix-homelab/hosts/nix-server/README.md

 This repo contains some customizations for my specific setup, and you likely won't be able to follow these instructions exactly if you're not me for 3 reasons:

-- You probably don't have my hardware (Intel 12th Gen CPU, 1 nvme, 1 sda device)
+- You probably don't have my hardware (Intel 12th Gen CPU, 1 nvme (system files), sd[a,b] devices for media/storage)
 - You probably don't have my sops keys (shoutout to my FBI agent!)
 - You likely won't have same IPs and network, firewall (pfSense), and tailscale setup